Construction19 Best Construction Management Software in Australia (2026)

 3. Pilot testing and training

-Avoid rolling out the ERP across the entire company at once.
+Avoid rolling out the ERP company-wide at once.
 Instead, test it on one medium-sized project or one business unit first.
 A pilot gives your team space to identify friction points, refine workflows, and confirm that the system works in real operating conditions.

 Training should be role-based and practical.
 Project managers, accountants, and site supervisors each need different training focused on their daily tasks.
 Explain not only how to use the system, but also why it helps them work faster, reduce errors, and improve visibility.